 On November 19, 2018, dozens of civilians in Ash-Shaddadi, south of Hasakah, demonstrated against the Syrian Democratic Forces (SDF) of the PYD.
 The protesters criticized the SDF for injuring three civilians during an SDF military exercise near the village of al-Hana (SMART News).
 On November 23, 2018, around thirty young people protested against the SDF in the center of ar-Raqqah.
 After demonstrators had requested the SDF to leave the country, seven of them were arrested (SMART News).

-In previous media roundups, the release of ISIS members by the PYD has been reported repeatedly.
-On November 24, 2018, again one hundred and two members of the terrorist organization ISIS were released from prisons of the Self-Administration.
-Some sources reported higher numbers (ARK News, Rudaw).
+In previous media roundups, the release of ISIS members by the PYD has been consistently reported.
+In this instance, November 24, 2018, 102 members of the ISIS terrorist organization were released from prisons of the Self-Administration, although some sources reported higher numbers (ARK News, Rudaw).

-According to media accounts, there are considerations from the Turkish and American side to apply the roadmap, which has been implemented in Manbij, also to other parts of Syria.
+According to media accounts, there are considerations from the Turkish and American sides to apply the roadmap, which has been implemented in Manbij, to other parts of Syria as well.
 The Turkish Foreign Minister Mevlüt Çavuşoğlu underlined the importance of having expelled the PYD from Manbij (SMART News).
 On November 22, US Secretary of Defense James N. Mattis confirmed that the US military would install observation towers along the Turkish-Syrian border.
 The aim of this is to ease the tense situation between Turkey and the SDF (SMART News, ARK News).

 Crimes against civilians in ʿAfrin

 According to a press release on November 19, the al-Hamza faction committed numerous crimes against the civilian population last week.
 Fifteen people from the village of Hassan Dera in the suburb of Balbala were arrested.
 They are accused of having links to the PYD.
-Furthermore, the al-Hamza faction is setting up roadblocks, thereby preventing the supply of basic food to the civilian population.
+Furthermore, the al-Hamza faction is setting up roadblocks, thereby preventing basic supplies of food from reaching the civilian population.
 An elderly man was arrested at the court of Balbala when he submitted a lawsuit against members of the al-Hamzat faction, who had stolen his olives (Rudaw).

 On November 19, more crimes were committed in ʿAfrin.
 During a so-called security operation, shops were robbed and set on fire by militants of the Syrian National Army (SMART News).
 Furthermore, a motorcycle exploded in front of a building of the Military Police of the Free Syrian Army.
 Seven civilians were injured.
 Forces of the People’s Defense Units of the PYD took responsibility for this attack (SMART News).